Deepak7510/localrapo/README.md

-add a paragraph in index.html file
+add a paragraph in index.html